arnulfoacevedo/MERN-e-commerce/README.md

-Install Dependencies
-For Backend - npm i
+At Backend - npm i

-For Frontend - cd frontend npm i
+At Frontend - cd frontend npm i

 Env Variables
 Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.